 Like these other food technologies, labelling of lab-grown meat products is already proving contentious.

-, funded in part by dominant US meat processor Tyson Foods Inc
+Memphis Meats, funded in part by dominant US meat processor Tyson Foods Inc, describes its work as:

 (…) developing a way to produce real meat from animal cells, without the need to feed, breed and slaughter actual animals.